leangjia/blender_docs/manual/addons/index.rst

 .. important::

-   This is work In progress.
+   This is work in progress.

    Documentation might be outdated and on some pages images, videos, and links aren't added yet.